Reprinted with permission from Virtual High School Global Consortium: Press Release

 “The standards we have set for all of our 250 online courses, both in terms of teacher professional development and course quality, have long mirrored the principles of IB courses,” said Liz Pape, President & CEO of VHS.
 “We are extremely proud to have been chosen by such a world-renowned organization to be the first to make their courses available online.”

 # # #

-Virtual High School Global Consortium is the pioneer of online course design and instruction for teachers and online education for high and middle school students.
-VHS partners with schools to provide rigorous, student-centered online courses that help expand vs. replace existing curriculum options.
-Members of the VHS collaborative include over 9,000 enrolled students per year, 370 active member schools and 235 teachers in 30 states and 23 countries.
-The recipient of the United States Distance Learning Association (USDLA) 2005 and 2007 awards for Excellence in Programming and Excellence in Best Practices and the Stockholm Challenge 2001 Award for exemplary use of technology in education, VHS was founded in 1996 and is headquartered in Maynard, Massachusetts.
+Virtual High School is the pioneer of online course design and instruction for teachers and online education for high school students.
+Virtual High School partners with schools to provide rigorous, student-centered online courses that help expand vs. replace existing curriculum options.
+Members of the VHS collaborative include over 9,000 enrolled students, 361 member schools and 260 teachers in 28 states and 33 countries.
+The recipient of the United States Distance Learning Association (USDLA) 2005 awards for Excellence in Programming and Excellence in Best Practices and the Stockholm Challenge 2001 Award for exemplary use of technology in education, VHS was founded in 1996 and is headquartered in Maynard, Massachusetts.
 For more information, visit www.govhs.org or call (978) 897-1900.

 Press Contact: VHS: Carol Arnold, Arnold Communications, email@example.com, (877) 718-4604 x2.